-Right up front, I declare we currently do not sell moka pots on mycuppa.
+Right up front, I declare we currently do not sell moka pots on our store.

-A couple of days before last Xmas, I was still contemplating the decision of whether to drive from Melbourne to Newcastle as we have done for many years, or fly to save time and energy.
+Around 12 years ago, it was a fews days before last Xmas and I was still contemplating the decision for whether to drive from Melbourne to Newcastle as we have done each year to visit family, or if we should fly to save time and energy.

-The advantage of driving means I can lug my wonderful Expobar Minore IV coffee machine and conical grinder.
-OK, it’s a just like taking another body in the van, but heck I want to enjoy my rare few days off with stunning coffees.
-It’s not a case of showing off, it’s purely a standard I’ve become accustomed to – exceptional coffees whilst I enjoy the festive season and sharing the love of coffees with my family and friends.
+The advantage of driving means we can lug our wonderful espresso coffee machine and conical grinder.
+OK, it's a just like taking another body in the van, but heck I want to enjoy my rare few days off with stunning coffees.
+It's not a case of showing off, it's purely a standard I've become accustomed to - exceptional coffees whilst I enjoy the festive season and sharing the love of coffees with my family and friends.

 Being extremely time poor, the fly option won out, plus I did not want to subject The Little One to 9hrs of my road-rage antics.
 Yes, I expect my road rage is a side-effect of a constant over-caffeinated state.
 I can experience road rage within 3 streets of leaving my house and as I get older, the worse I get - just like the white rabbit in Alice in Wonderland, always in a rush to somewhere.